SpiritAxolotl/woah-its-rex/README.md

 - [ ] Color spawned messages based on whether the player mined it or not
 - [ ] Make the spawn/find messages into grids
 - [x] Implement unaffectedByLuck (ores that are unaffected by luck)
+- [ ] Abbreviate probabilities for screen space

 # Misc.
 - [x] Update to latest